hbctraining/Intro-to-rnaseq-hpc-salmon/lessons/qc_running_fastqc.md

 The main functions of FastQC are:

 * Import of data from FASTQ files (also accepts BAM and SAM alignment files)
-* Providing a quick overview to tell you in which areas there may be problems
+* Quick overview of any likely sequencing problems
 * Summary graphs and tables to quickly assess your data
-* Export of results to an HTML based permanent report
+* Export of results as an HTML-based report
-* Offline operation to allow automated generation of reports without running the interactive application

 ### Run FastQC